 Postsecondary math teachers work to develop college students' understanding of mathematical concepts and practices.
 They may teach courses pertaining to statistics and actuarial science; they also instruct students in the application of original and standardized mathematical techniques to solve specific practical problems and situations.
 University math teachers may also do a combination of teaching and research.

 The BLS projected that jobs for postsecondary mathematics teachers would increase by 3 percent from 2018 to 2028.
 Postsecondary mathematical science teachers made a mean salary of $104,870 in May 2018.

 An auditor makes sure a firm or business is reporting and paying its taxes according to local, state and federal requirements.
 Additionally, auditors observe and evaluate companies' internal operations, ensuring that the business runs efficiently and maintains adherence to all relevant laws and regulations.
 Auditors with bachelor's degrees in mathematics may have excellent skill sets for this career, but might need to pursue graduate education to find employment.

-The BLS expected the field of accounting and auditing to grow by 11 percent from 2014 to 2024, which is faster than average.
+The BLS expected the field of accounting and auditing to grow by 6 percent from 2018 to 2028, which is average.
 These projections arise from an anticipated increase in the number of businesses, along with economic recovery and a growing demand for greater financial transparency.
-Accountants and auditors made a mean salary of $75,280 per year in May 2015.
+Accountants and auditors made a mean salary of $78,820 per year in May 2018.

 Careers in mathematics include being an auditor, a mathematician, or a postsecondary math teacher.
 While a career as an auditor is possible with a bachelor's degree, most of these careers require graduate degrees in mathematics, and auditors will increase their employment options by completing a graduate degree.
-Job growth in these career fields is expected to be very strong from 2014 to 2024, with these professions experiencing faster than average job growth when compared to the job growth rates of all occupations.
+Job growth in these career fields is expected to be very strong from 2018 to 2028, with these professions experiencing average job growth when compared to the job growth rates of all occupations.